-Transportation Development Review is responsible for transportation planning related activities, including both project-specific and comprehensive planning.
-Current planning activities include reviewing transportation and traffic impacts due to development projects, reviewing and analyzing other traffic-related capital improvement projects.
-Transportation Development Review staff coordinate with the Community Development Department and the Development Engineering and Transportation Planning & Project Development Divisions to provide transportation review of all development applications to ensure conformity and consistency with all applicable City design and development standards set in the City’s General Plan, Zoning Ordinance, Subdivision Ordinance, and other transportation policy documents.
+Transportation Development Review is responsible for transportation activities and projects as well as comprehensive planning.
+Current planning activities include reviewing transportation and traffic impacts due to development projects, and reviewing and analyzing other traffic-related capital improvement projects.
+Transportation Development Review staff coordinate with the Community Development Department, along with the Development Engineering and the Transportation Planning & Project Development Divisions, to provide transportation review of all development applications.
+This ensures conformity and consistency with all applicable City design and development standards set in the City’s General Plan, Zoning Ordinance, Subdivision Ordinance, and other transportation policy documents.

 In providing Transportation Development Review, we:

 - Work closely with the development community (see important documents, guidelines, and procedures below) and the residents to ensure that new developments will not create unmitigated transportation impacts.